Resident234/php.net/pages/www.php.net_function.mktime.php.md

 ```
 <?php
-echo date(&apos;F jS, Y g:i:s a&apos;, mktime(0, 0, 0, 0, 0, 2013));
+echo date('F jS, Y g:i:s a', mktime(0, 0, 0, 0, 0, 2013));
 // November 30th, 2012 12:00:00 am
 ?>
 ```

-Instead of using 0&apos;s, try 1&apos;s.
+Instead of using 0's, try 1's.
 This makes more sense (except for minutes/seconds).
 Maybe not as obvious of a purpose as zeroes to other programmers, though.

 ```
 <?php
-echo date(&apos;F jS, Y g:i:s a&apos;, mktime(1, 1, 1, 1, 1, 2013));
+echo date('F jS, Y g:i:s a', mktime(1, 1, 1, 1, 1, 2013));
 // January 1st, 2013 1:01:01 am
 ?>
 ```